cestcedric/me-and-you/README.md

 # Me & You - Newton Canteen Menu

 Flutter app providing a proper web app experience to read the canteen's menu for the Newton building in Munich.
+You can try it out [here](https://cestcedric.github.io/me-and-you/)!

 ## Architecture

+This frontend does **not** access the API used in the original [FG & More App](https://fruehaufgenuss.de/fruehauf-genuss-app/).
+Instead it gets data from a Firebase Firestore.
+This setup causes no additional load on the original API, although it of course also means that the data in the Firestore has to be updated regularly.

 ## Future Work